oroinc/documentation/user/concept-guides/catalog-promotions/product-management/index.rst

    :alt: Both configurable and simple products are illustrated in the products grid
    :align: center

-For example, a USB flash drive may be available in various colors and capacity (e.g., Red USB drive 64 GB, Red USB drive 256 GB, Green USB drive 128 GB, Black USB drive 64 GB).
-In this case, the generic USB flash drive is a configurable product, Red USB drive 64 GB, Red USB drive 256 GB, Green USB drive 128 GB, and Black USB drive 64 GB are product variants (created as simple products), and *color* and *capacity* are configurable attributes in the generic USB flash drive.
+For example, a USB flash drive may be available in various colors and capacity (e.g., Red USB drive 64 GB, Red USB drive 256 GB, White USB drive 128 GB, Black USB drive 64 GB).
+In this case, the generic USB flash drive is a configurable product, Red USB drive 64 GB, Red USB drive 256 GB, White USB drive 128 GB, and Black USB drive 64 GB are product variants (created as simple products), and *color* and *capacity* are configurable attributes in the generic USB flash drive.

 A configurable attribute is one of the product attributes that are used to distinguish product variants of the same configurable product.
 There should be at least one configurable attribute specified for the configurable product in order to enable the customer to perform product variant selection.